uSpeedo/product/docs/legal/privatePolicy.md

 How to control cookies

 You can delete all cookies that are already on your computer and you can set most browsers to prevent them from being placed.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some services and functionalities may not work.
-You will not be able to opt-out of any cookies or other technologies that are “strictly necessary” for the services.
+You will not be able to opt-out of any cookies or other technologies that are "strictly necessary" for the services.
 Where you have not set your permissions, we may also separately prompt you regarding our use of cookies on the site.

 ### Rights to personal data